hackathonsforschools/website/docs/coc.md

 ## Contact Us

-Talk directly to the **Hackathons for Schools** representative at the event, or email us at [incidents@hackathonsforschools.com](mailto:incidents@hackathonsforschools.com).
+Talk directly to the **Hackathons for Schools** representative at the event, email us at [incidents@hackathonsforschools.com](mailto:incidents@hackathonsforschools.com), or call +447451289765.
 They will do their best to help!

 For special enquiries, contact Will directly at [will@hackathonsforschools.com](mailto:will@hackathonsforschools.com).